Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 The evaluation strategy specifies how and when the model is tested.
 More specifically it defines:

-* on which test data the model is tested
+* The data the model is tested on
-* at which rounds the model is tested
+* On which rounds the model is tested

 Metric
 ^^^^^^

-A metric is a function that computes a performance by comparing labels (ground truth) and model's predictions.
+A metric is a function that computes performance by comparing the model's predictions against labelled data.
 One or several metrics can be added for an :ref:`concept_evaluation_strategy`.

 Index Generator
 ^^^^^^^^^^^^^^^

 The notion of epochs does not fully apply to the FL setting.
-Usually we don't want to train on a full epoch on each organization at every round, but on a reduced quantity of data to prevent models from different organizations from diverging too much.
+Training on a full epoch on each organization at every round can often result in divergence, which means a model may miss out on the potential advantages of having different datasets.
+To best utilize these datasets, we propose training your models on a subset of data within each dataset.
+This is further explained below (See diagram).

-In a federated setting, at each round, in each organization, the model is trained for ``num_updates`` batches, with each batch containing ``batch_size`` data points.
+At each round, in each organization, the model is trained for ``num_updates`` batches, with each batch containing ``batch_size`` data points.

-For instance if you have a dataset of 1000 data points at every organization, if you specify ``num_updates=10`` and ``batch_size=32``, at each round your model trains on 10x32=320 data points per organization.
+For instance if you have a dataset of 1000 data points at every organization, if you specify ``num_updates=10`` and ``batch_size=32``, at each round your model trains on 10 x 32 = 320 data points per organization.

 The index generator remembers which data has been used in the previous rounds and generates the new batches so that the model is trained on the full dataset (given enough number of rounds and updates).
 When the whole dataset has been used, the index generator shuffles the data and starts generating batches from the whole dataset again.